joshwcomeau/guppy/README.md

 There are a lot of "meta" skills around React web development that don't really have anything to do with building great web products.

 For example, the terminal.
 For those of us who didn't grow up on a unix shell, the terminal is an inscrutable box of cryptic and indecipherable commands.
-It's undoubtedly powerful, and a valuable skill to develop... but should it really be a pre-requisite for working with React?
+It's undoubtedly powerful, and a valuable skill to develop... but should it really be a pre-requisite for modern web development?

 Guppy is a desktop application designed to make it easier to get started building React web products.
 It provides a friendly GUI for many of the typical tasks facing React developers:

 - Creating new projects
 - Running a development server
-- Executing other tasks (building for production, running tests, ...)
+- Executing tasks (building for production, running tests, ...)
-- Managing dependencies (searching on NPM, adding, updating)
+- Managing dependencies (adding, updating, searching)

-Guppy is built for beginners - I imagine the typical user as a fresh bootcamp enrollee, or someone starting to tinker on the side.
-It also aims to be powerful enough to be useful for experienced developers as well, although this is a secondary priority.
+Guppy is made for beginners - folks who are just starting out with web development.
+We hope that it's powerful enough for advanced users as well, but we'll always prioritize the new-developer experience.

 ### Current Status

-Guppy is in pre-release development.
-We hope to ship an early alpha around mid-to-late June.

-Some stuff that still needs to be implemented before launch:

-- Adding dependencies
-- Removing dependencies
-- Updating dependency version
-- Searching for dependencies (probably a very rudimentary version at first)
-- Cross-platform support (Mac, Linux, Windows)
-- Adding an icon for the project (instead of the default Electron one)
-- Support for Gatsby projects
-- Polish onboarding (add details about project types, tweak copy, add more icons, add tooltip for randomize button, ensure project name doesn't conflict)
-- Add `createdAt` field to Guppy package.json

-Some stuff that _probably_ should come before launch, but maybe right afterwards?

-- Import project (right now it only supports projects created with Guppy)
-- Delete project
-- Better port management (sometimes tasks are spawned that are "lost", and I have to kill them through the CLI.
-Maybe this is just dev-related... but yeah we should definitely kill all running processes when the application quits!)
+This project is in early pre-release Alpha.
+We hope to collect feedback and eventually wind up with a rock-solid tool, but for now there may be tons of bugs and missing functionality.

+### Platform Support

+Right now, **Guppy only works for MacOS**.
+We hope to support Windows and Linux soon.

+Want to help build Guppy?
+This is the biggest missing feature right now, and contributions would be extremely welcome.

+### Installation

+To use Guppy, you'll first need to have a modern version of Node (a Javascript runtime) installed.
+[Download Node](https://nodejs.org/en/download/current/).

+Once Node is installed, you can [download Guppy]().

+That's it!
+Double-click Guppy to open it.

+> Note: In future stable releases, I hope to remove the need to download Node by using the Node runtime that comes with Guppy.
+I also plan to create a proper installer so that it's easy to copy Guppy to the Applications folder.
+Contributions welcome!

+### Getting Started

+Learn more about using Guppy in our [Getting Started guide](https://github.com/joshwcomeau/guppy/blob/master/docs/getting-started.md).

 ### Future Vision